-Within Teamwork Chat, you can create project channels, linking them to a specific project in your Teamwork Projects site.
+Within Teamwork Chat, you can create project channels that link directly back to an associated project in your Teamwork.com site.

 Note: Users cannot leave a project channel.

-When creating a new channel or editing an existing channel, you will be able to select the Private or Public channel visibility option.
-If you link the channel to a project, the channel visibility will automatically be set to Project.
+When creating a new channel or editing an existing channel, you will be able to select the private, public, or project channel as the privacy option.

 Only projects you are an administrator of will appear in the project selector dropdown within settings.
-Only projects with no existing project room will be displayed.
+Only projects with no existing project channel will be displayed.

 Note: New channels cannot be created or discovered on the iOS and Android apps, this can only be done via desktop.

 - Project channels will inherit the project